 What kind of text do you think this is?
 Tick the right answer.

+Explanation

+nstruction

+Article

-Explanation Instruction Article What kinds of grains are grown to make bread?
-Vhat happens to the grain at the flour mill?
-Vhat is flour used for? low hot should the oven be for bread to bake?
-Evaluation the bread in the even for too short a time, what will happen to the bread? f you leave the bread in the oven for too short a time, what will happen to the bread?
+What kinds of grains are grown to make bread?

+What happens to the grain at the flour mill?

+What is flour used for?

+How hot should the oven be for bread to bake?

+f you leave the bread in the oven for too short a time, what will happen to the bread?

 What do you think happens if the bread is left in the oven for too long?

-There are you a similar property in an excellent and excellent are excellent. lame three places that you know where you can buy bread. xplain the meaning of the phrase "sell-by date".
-What do you think happens to the bread after the sell-by date"?
-S Find words in the passage that have the same meaning as the words in the first column.
-Write them down next to their meaning, and then write them in your dictionary. grain storage 7 fastened Teacher: parcel; packet broken up; crushed Date: gathered particular order using time:
+Name three places that you know where you can buy bread.

+Explain the meaning of the phrase "sell-by date".
+What do you think happens to the bread after the

+'sell-by date"?

+(Find words in the passage that have the same meaning as the words

+3 in the first column.
+Write them down next to their meaning, and

+L then write them in your dictionary.

+grain storage

+fastened Teacher:

+parcel; packet

+broken up; crushed